 - New File Name: $AMB_ROOT/tools/apollo3_scripts/keys_info.py

-- Permissions on bsp/tools/uart_wired_update_sparkfun.py may be incorrect.
-Make sure to change the permissions on this file to 755. (ie: chmod 755 uart_wired_update_sparkfun.py)
+- Permissions on $AMB_ROOT/tools/apollo3_scripts/uart_wired_update.py may be incorrect.
+Make sure to change the permissions on this file to 755. (ie: chmod 755 uart_wired_update.py)